solarslurpi/GrowBuddies/docs/snifferbuddy.md

 #### Choose the Data Source

-From the Grafana screen, choose add a data source.
+From the Grafana screen, choose to add a data source.
 :::{figure} images/grafana_add_datasource.jpg
 :align: center
 :scale: 100